jakobloekke/jakobloekkemadsen.com/src/index.md

 <div class="greeting">a friendly web consultant, based in Aarhus, Denmark</div>

-<div class="about">I do advanced frontend development, web applications and advisory consulting about web technology, architecture and strategy.</div>
+<div class="about">I do advanced frontend development, web applications and consulting on matters such as web related technology, architecture and strategy.</div>

 <div class="contact">